mist64/cbmbus_doc/2 Bus Arbitration.md

 * a device has channels (0-31) that can be associated with names
 * controller initiates transmissions from one device/channel (or the controller) to any other devices/channels (and/or the controller)

+-->

 ## Controller

-Layer 2 allows everyone on the bus to talk to everyone else – but there is no mechanism in place who is sending or receiving data at what time.
+Layer 2 allows everyone on the bus to talk to everyone else – but there is no mechanism in place for who is sending or receiving data at what time.
 The primary feature of layer 3 is controlling exactly this.

-For this, we need one bus participant that is the designated "controller" - this is always the computer.
-It sends command byte streams to all other bus participants, the "devices".
+For this, we need one bus participant to be the designated **controller** – this is always the computer.
+It sends command byte streams to all other bus participants, the **devices**.

-## Primary Addresses
+## Primary Address

 The controller needs to be able to address an individual device.
-Every device on the bus has a "primary addresses" from 0 to 30.
+Every device on the bus has a **primary addresses** from 0 to 30.
 The controller itself does not have an address.

-Device numbers are usually assigned through [DIP switches](https://en.wikipedia.org/wiki/DIP_switch) (e.g. Commodore 1541-II: 8-11) or by cutting a trace (e.g. original Commodore 1541: 8 or 9).
+Primary addresses (aka device numbers) are usually assigned through [DIP switches](https://en.wikipedia.org/wiki/DIP_switch) (e.g. Commodore 1541-II: 8-11) or by cutting a trace (e.g. original Commodore 1541: 8 or 9).

 Commodore's convention for device numbers: